FAQs about Brewster's Reopening

 What will weekend activities look like?

-Students will be able to participate in weekend activities with their cohort teams.
+Students will be able to participate in weekend activities with the expectation that they will adhere to the Brewster Covenant at all times.
 Activities will include thoughtfully coordinated off-campus trips that allow for social distancing and take advantage of our spectacular natural region, as well as a robust variety of on-campus activities to provide students with the much-needed break from studies and time to relax with peers and faculty.

 Will all clubs be able to meet and run like normal?

-The intention is for clubs and organizations to be running with social distancing protocols in place as well as some virtual coordination to engage all students who are interested in participating.
-Some service opportunities and events will be modified as required by the appropriate guidelines.
+Clubs and organizations are running with social distancing protocols in place as well as some virtual coordination to engage all students who are interested in participating.
+Some service opportunities and events have been modified as required and some have been postponed until it is safe to resume.

 Will the student experience be different for day students and how?

 Day students will be expected to fully engage in the academic day, athletics or afternoon enrichment, and evening study hall.
-The expectation is that day students will spend the majority of their time on campus, returning home to sleep.
-As such they will participate in the full dining experience on campus, including lunch and dinners.
-Specific day student expectations are still being finalized, including restrictions on interactions with the broader Lakes Region community in order to ensure the safety of our campus community.
-More information will be communicated with day students and families as plans and expectations are finalized.
+The expectation is that day students will spend the majority of their time on campus.
+As such, they may participate in the full dining experience on campus, including lunch and dinners.
+Day students must adhere to the Brewster Covenant at all times when not on campus.
+While on campus, they may utilize the Boathouse as a day student hangout space.
+Due to necessary safety measures, day students are not allowed to enter residence halls until further notice.

-Yes, food delivery to dorms will be allowed.
-Students will be required to go outside to get their order from the driver and will have to utilize PPE.
-Brewster is working with the local restaurants that deliver directly on practices that will minimize risk to our community, including practices that have become the norm during COVID-19 (i.e. contactless delivery).
+Yes, food delivery to dorms is allowed.
+Students are required to go outside to get their order from the driver and will have to utilize PPE.
+Brewster has worked with the local restaurants that deliver directly on practices that will minimize risk to our community, including practices that have become the norm during COVID-19 (i.e. contactless delivery).
+Brewster reserves the right to suspend any food delivery If there is a spike in cases in our greater community, or if delivery presents an additional risk to campus.

 How will classrooms be arranged to be responsive to physical distancing requirements?